yuan-cc/am3_test_documentation/documentation/code_overview.md

 ## Code structure

 The user-interface module is split in a few classes:
-  * ''io'' holds the input/output options
-  * `sim` is the core class holding a single simulation
+  * 'SimulationManager' is the core class holding a single simulation.
+Objects of this class will be referred to as 'sim'.
-  * `ph` is the physics manager, a helper class to collect all physics processes.
+  * 'PhysicsHandler' is the physics manager, a helper class to collect all physics processes.
 It does not have to be accessed, only initialisation is required.
+Objects of this class will be referred to as 'ph'.
-  * `rp` holds the parameters of the simulation, such as the source details.
+  * 'RunParams' holds the parameters of the simulation, such as the source details.
+Objects of this class will be referred to as 'rp'.
+  * 'AM3Arrays' holds the data arrays during the simulation.
+It does not have to be accessed, only initialisation is required.
+Objects of this class will be referred to as 'dat'
+  * 'IO' contains the input/output possibilities.
+Objects of this class will be referred to as 'io'.

 ## Run settings: Grids